enockabere/Get-Started/django/HerokuDeploy.md

 Password (again):<retype password>
 Superuser created successfully.
 ```
-You can open your app through the link generated in your terminal or browser.
+You can open your app through the link generated in your terminal or open app on heroku dashboard.

 or run
 ```bash